0xChijioke/Ethereum/Passport/README.md

 # 🏗 Gitcoin Passport & Scaffold-ETH 2

-# Todo:
-- Investigate the problem with the Scorer API implmentation.

 🧪 The Gitcoin Scorer API  is a centralized service provided by Gitcoin to make it easier to read and work with Passport scores.
 It is the recommended way of integrating with Gitcoin Passport.

 - ✅ **Contract Hot Reload**: Your frontend auto-adapts to your smart contract as you edit it.